pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingToReducerProtocols.md

 )
 ```

-Test stores will automatically employ "test" dependencies for any dependency accessed from reducers
+By default test stores will employ "test" dependencies wherever a dependency is accessed from a
-that use the `@Dependency` property wrapper.
+reducer via the `@Dependency` property wrapper.

+Instead of passing an environment of test dependencies to the store, or mutating the store's
-To override a dependency, you can update the test store's ``TestStore/dependencies``.
-For example,
+``TestStore/environment``, you will instead mutate the test store's ``TestStore/dependencies`` to
+override dependencies driving a feature.

-to install a test scheduler as the main queue dependency:
+For example, to install a test scheduler as the main queue dependency:

 ```swift
 let mainQueue = DispatchQueue.test